My Interest-Only Mortgage is Ending – What Can I Do?

-Interest only mortgage still have their place, for example, you may have a portfolio of properties or other investments in place to repay the money you have borrowed.
+The interest-only mortgage still has its place, for example, you may have a portfolio of properties or other investments in place to repay the money you have borrowed.
 Lenders will now want to examine your strategy for repaying the loan much more deeply than they did in the past to ensure they are not left with a mortgage on their books which could default.

 They will want a big deposit to go down, possibly as much as 50%.
 They will also want to “sense-check” your plans, for example, will you have enough equity in your home to be able to down-size to a reasonable property at a later date.

 As always, we’re happy to run through your options and see if we can help.